mydevground/healthcare_elt_pipeline/README.md

 - Monitoring Strategy for Production (e.g Azure Monitor,New Relic, Splunk etc.)

 ---
-The above are discused bellow:
+The above are discused below:
 ---

 ## Scaling Strategy for Production Deployment (Azure Data Factory)

-To ensure scalability, maintainability, and secure operations in a production environment, the current ELT pipeline can be re-architected using **Azure Data Factory (ADF)**.
+To ensure scalability, maintainability, and secure operations in a production environment, the current Healthcare ELT pipeline can be re-architected using **Azure Data Factory (ADF)**.
 This approach leverages native cloud services to orchestrate data workflows, enforce governance, and support enterprise-grade reliability.

-### My Recommended ADF Key Components and Flow
+### My Recommended ADF Key Components Process

 - **ADF Pipelines**
   Coordinate end-to-end data ingestion from Azure Blob Storage, enabling modular orchestration of extract, transform, and load stages.